-These questiosn are somewhat synonymous to the question you would ask an artist: “Oil or water color?
+These questions are somewhat synonymous to the question you would ask an artist: “Oil or water color?
 Which one is better?”

 There is no one right answer.
 The answer (as to the answer to many questions in life) is: IT DEPENDS.

-It depends on your unique “taste” or personal preference of the final piece of art, as well as the unique talent of your artist in the technique being used.
+It depends on your unique “taste” or personal preference of the final result , as well as the unique talent of your artist ( surgeon ) in the technique being used.

-What allows artists to create their masterpiece is 3 main factors:
+What allows artists to create their masterpiece are 3 main factors:

 - The tools or raw material presented